What Are Vision Inspection Systems?

 Presence/absence refers to inspecting the quantity or presence/absence of something on a target.

-For example, the vision inspection system may look for the presence/absence of a lid or package inside of a package (like a flavor package in a noodle container).
+For example, the vision inspection system may look for the presence/absence of a lid or package inside a package (like a flavor package in a noodle container).
 Or, the vision inspection system could ensure six bottles are in a box instead of five.

 Product Verification